Job 38: The mysteries of God's physical worlds (38:4–41)

-After posing the challenge to Job (38:1-3), God's speech covers the surpassing mysteries of earth and sky beyond Job’s understanding (4-38), and the mysteries of animal and bird life that surpassed Job's understanding (38:39-39:30).
-The key point here, as introduced by the "who" questions (verses 5–6), is to show how limited Job's knowledge to understand the whole situation.
+After posing the challenge to Job (38:1–3), God's speech covers the mysteries of earth and sky beyond Job’s understanding (4–38) and the mysteries of animal and bird life that surpassed Job's understanding (38:39–39:30).
+The key point here, as introduced by the "who" questions (verses 5–6), is to show how limited Job's knowledge is to understand the whole situation.
 The use of lighthearted (almost comical) illustrations softens God's questioning of Job, that it is not intended to be a strong rebuke to Job, but to open Job's "eyes".